 Yes, and step-by-step guides and videos can help you set up your bill payments through online and mobile banking.
 Then, you can schedule automatic payments from your account so you don’t have to worry about missing a due date.
 Usually all you need is the account number that can be found on your bill.

-7. Can I Still Access My Statements If I Use Mobile and Online Banking?
+6. Can I Still Access My Statements If I Use Digital Banking?

 Of course.
 Most banks allow you to view past statements on your phone or computer anytime you need to.
 Learn how to view past statements on RBC Digital Banking here.